About this property

 One of the special highlights of this property is its 15 distinct natural community (ecosystem) types ranging from high dry sandy scrub to expansive wet floodplains.
 It is the most ecologically diverse property in the district’s south-central region.
 It also has some very unique inland salt flats along the St. Johns River floodplain that are relics of an ancient saltwater past when sea levels were much higher, and Florida was a very different landscape.
 Today these types of salt flats are rare this far inland.

 In addition, a basin swamp community dominates the eastern third of the property.
 This swamp and depression marsh receive surface water runoff from adjacent uplands and discharge into a wet prairie that makes up the headwaters of Six Mile Creek.
-This creek runs southward to Salt Lake, Loughman Lake and eventually to the St. Johns River.
+The creek runs southward to Salt Lake, Loughman Lake and eventually to the St. Johns River.
 The western portion of the property features a large floodplain marsh and a marsh lake, Buck Lake.
-The property protects regionally significant habitat for several plant and animal species and provides floodwater retention to slow downstream flooding.
+The property includes almost 30 miles of trails.

 Please respect Florida’s wildlife and use caution while visiting district lands.
 These are wild animals.
 For your safety, do not approach or feed any wild animal.
-Wildlife seen on the property include scrub-jays, gopher tortoise, bald eagles, otter, deer, woodpeckers, owls, bobcats, alligators, turkey, herons, egrets and fox.
+Wildlife seen on the property include scrub-jays, gopher tortoise, bald eagles, otter, deer, woodpeckers, owls, bobcats, alligators, turkey, herons, egrets and foxes.